- The average 30-year fixed-rate mortgage went up 0.08%, to 3.21%, last week

 - It may be worth refinancing if you can get a refinance rate at least 1% lower than your current mortgage rate, or if your credit score or income has improved since you purchased your home

 Last week’s 30-year fixed-rate mortgage increased 0.08% to a new average of 3.21%.
-These are still incredibly low rates, around 1% lower than pre-pandemic levels, so you may want to act now if you are on the sidelines waiting for rates to drop back down.
+These are still incredibly low interest rates, around 1% lower than pre-pandemic levels, so you may want to act now if you are on the sidelines waiting for rates to drop back down.

-Although rates are favorable, those looking to buy a new home may face some challenges.
+Although the current interest rates are favorable, those looking to buy a new home may face some challenges.
 Due to a shortage of houses, buyers will need a larger down payment to offset the trend of increasing housing prices.
 Otherwise, they’ll need a larger loan to be able to afford the house, which could result in a higher monthly payment despite the low rate environment.

 Those looking to refinance an existing home, however, can fully take advantage of the current low rates.
 Even a small amount of monthly savings can add up in the long run, so if you’ve previously passed on refinancing, you may want to consider a refinance now, especially if any of the following scenarios apply to you.